saltlab/Pangor/README.md

     * `src\`: The source code for the Pangor framwork tests.
     * `input\`: JavaScript files used in the Pangor framework tests.
 * `tools\`: Scripts for inspecting bug pattern clusters.
+* `input\`: Contains a repository list for input to LearningAnalysisMain and ClassifyAnalysisMain.